 “Excellent intelligence to be used in training.”

 The Husky needs to be constantly guided along the path of growth, which can often be obstacle-ridden.
-It is, therefore, necessary to develop a somewhat effective method of great practicality and a strong pulse in training.
+Developing a method of great practicality and a strong pulse in training is necessary.
 Combining these few aspects with the remarkable intelligence of this breed may help its development.
 Socialisation will begin in the first months of life.
 It will accompany the puppy in many different situations to make it capable and positive towards everything to avoid any inherent shyness.

 He is a hunter and can often be impetuous, especially as a puppy.
 Therefore, it must find a firm, decisive, affectionate owner willing to spend much time outdoors with his dog.